eduardotkoller/convForm/README.md

 * Fork conversation based on answer
 * Access previous answers to use on questions
 * Messages that doesn't expect answer
+* Dynamically create new questions (like using an API)!
+[Demo](https://eduardotkoller.github.io/convForm/api_example.html) - please see the example code inside the html to understand how it works

 To build the chat, just wrap the form inside an element, and call .convform() on it's jquery selector.
-The function requires a placeholder for the user input.

 Example: